City Relocation Overview

 What the current score suggests

-Garland, TX has a more challenging city-level safety profile, so block-by-block research matters more than usual before renting or buying.
-The main risks here include heat, hail, storms, and localized flood risk.
+Garland, TX has a mixed safety profile.
+Some areas will feel more stable and residential, while others may require more careful neighborhood selection.
+The main environmental risks here include heat, hail, storms, and localized flood risk.
 Conditions can vary significantly by neighborhood and property type.

 What movers should do next